DylanRussellDev/dylanium-automation/README.md

 # Features

-This framework includes a variety of robust features that can handle many validation tasks.
+This framework includes a variety of features that can handle many validation tasks.

 - Masterthough test execution reports
 - Validate downloaded files and the contents within them